 Scholarship applications include basic information, date of diagnosis, proof of enrollment and three short essay questions.
 In some cases, the Lisa Higgins Hussman Scholarship application requires two letters of recommendation, one from a nonrelative and the other from a parent or guardian, and the Synchrony Scholarship requires a written letter of recommendation from a nonrelative.

 The following scholarships are available to applicants either recovering from or currently fighting a life-threatening accident or illness.

 The Patient Advocate Foundation provides scholarships to individuals under the age of 25 who have been diagnosed or treated for cancer or a chronic illness within the past five years.

-To qualify, applicants must be pursuing a bachelor’s degree or higher and complete an essay of no more than 1,500 words on how their diagnosis has impacted their lives and future goals.
+To qualify, applicants must be pursuing an associate degree or higher and complete an essay of no more than 1,500 words on how their diagnosis has impacted their lives and future goals.

 Applications must also include two letters of recommendation from nonrelated persons, written documentation from a treating physician and a copy of the first two pages of the tax return for the individual claiming the student as a dependent.

 Amount: $3,000 annually for up to four consecutive years